kamathhrishi/PATE/README.md

 The scripts in the folder allow you to train a MNIST model using PATE diffrential privacy framework.
 While running this example would give you an accurate implementation of a PATE implementation.
 An accurate analysis of DP guarantees is still an work in progress.

+[Not maintaining this anymore]

+Sorry, I wasn't a very good coder when I wrote this.

 <h2>Requirements:</h2>

 <ul>